The Death Kiss: Plot

 During the filming of a death scene of The Death Kiss, leading man Myles Brent is really shot and killed.
-Tonart Studios manager Joseph Steiner (Lugosi) is assigned to handle the situation.
-The studio wants to pass it off as a simple accident, but screenwriter Franklyn Drew (Manners) digs a bullet out of a wall and tells Homicide Detective Lieutenant Sheehan that it is a .38 caliber, while the guns used in the film are all .45s.
+Tonart Studios manager Joseph Steiner is assigned to handle the situation.
+The studio wants to pass it off as a simple accident, but screenwriter Franklyn Drew digs a bullet out of a wall and tells Homicide Detective Lieutenant Sheehan that it is a .38 caliber, while the guns used in the film are all .45s.

-Sheehan finds a letter in the dead man's pocket, in which Brent wrote to his lawyer that Marcia Lane (Ames), his co-star and ex-wife, would not sign a release as beneficiary of his $200,000 life insurance policy.
+Sheehan finds a letter in the dead man's pocket, in which Brent wrote to his lawyer that Marcia Lane, his co-star and ex-wife, would not sign a release as beneficiary of his $200,000 life insurance policy.
 Chalmers, an alcoholic extra with a self-admitted grudge against Brent for getting him fired as head gaffer (electrician), is spotted trying to dispose of a loaded .38, but Drew points out that the gun has not been fired.

 Drew suggests they view the footage of the fatal scene for clues, but somebody knocks out the projectionist and burns the print using a cigarette with rouge on it.
 It is a special rouge normally used by only two women.
 One was away on location, making Lane the prime suspect.
 Before another print can be made, the negative is destroyed with acid.

 While snooping around on the set, Drew finds a derringer mounted inside a lamp and electrically wired to be fired remotely, but he is knocked out and the gun taken.
 He goes to question Chalmers, but finds him dead beside a glass of poison and a written confession.
 However, Drew finds several clues that make him suspicious.
 Through more detective work, he discovers that the new battery of Lane's car is dry, and battery fluid is poisonous.